thoughtbot/neat/README.md

 License
 ===

-Bourbon Neat is Copyright © 2012-2013 thoughtbot.
+Bourbon Neat is Copyright B) 2012-2013 thoughtbot.
 It is free software, and may be redistributed under the terms specified in the LICENSE file.